Brindha-V-C/DpEx/README.md

-Dark Pattern Recognition
-This web browser extension “DpEx”, is intended to help consumers to navigate the internet in a way similar to an ad blocker.
-However, the highlighter differs from ad blockers in one crucial aspect: it does not block individual dark patterns on websites but highlights them so that consumers become aware of the influences affecting them.
-In addition, the tool informs about the type of pattern.
+"DpEx", a browser extension is developed to helps consumers navigate the internet .
+The extension  highlights the individual dark patterns on websites so that consumers become aware of the influences impact them.
+The tool provides information regarding the nature of these patterns and allows the user to block the dark patterns if necessary (User's choice).

-Additional Features: –
+Features:

-No Blocking of Web Page Content: The extension ensures that it does not block web page content, allowing users to access information while still benefiting from dark pattern detection.

-Extension Icon Displaying Number of Detected Dark Patterns: The extension icon dynamically displays the number of detected dark patterns, providing users with a quick visual indicator of potential issues on the webpage.
+- Automatic detection of dark patterns on web pages
+- Highlighting of suspicious elements with minimal impact on page appearance
+- Provides information on detected dark patterns, including their category
+- Blocking of web page content based on user's choice
+- Display's number of detected dark pattern

-Function to Individually Highlight Each Detected Dark Pattern: Users have the ability to individually highlight each detected dark pattern out of the 9 famous and profound type of dark patterns.
+- Able to individually highlight each detected pattern

----

 Installation Instructions